 GCSE (Exam Board: Edexcel B)

-Key Stage 4 GCSE (Exam Board: OCR)
+GCSE PE (Exam Board: OCR)

 In GCSE PE learners develop theoretical knowledge and understanding of the factors that underpin physical activity and sport and use this knowledge to improve performance.
 Learners are taught how the physiological and psychological state affects performance in physical activity and sport.